PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

-ifname                                 | Network interface to bind to ifname4                                | Network interface to bind to for IPv4 ifname6                                | Network interface to bind to for IPv6 nat                                    | If true, assume we are behind NAT. true by default ipv4                                   | Enable communication through IPv4. true by default ipv6                                   | Enable communication through IPv6. false by default
+ifname                                 | Network interface to bind to ifname4                                | Network interface to bind to for IPv4 ifname6                                | Network interface to bind to for IPv6 address4                               | Local address to bind to for IPv4 address6                               | Local address to bind to for IPv6
+nat                                    | If true, assume we are behind NAT. true by default ipv4                                   | Enable communication through IPv4. true by default ipv6                                   | Enable communication through IPv6. false by default